 Forward Progress by Zachary Madson and Garret Geist; Life Ends @30 by Michael Field; Longbox Breakup Screenplay by Houston Coley; The Chaos Makers by Michael Vincent Montgomery; and Tim’s Island by Clint Orr.

-Update 12-11: And the award goes to Clint Orr for Tim’s Island.
+Update 12-11: And the dilly-dilly goes to Clint Orr for Tim’s Island.
 Congratulations, Clint!